SaliElloh/model-selection-via-cross-validation/README.md

 4. The indicator measures the working-age population proportion for non-consecutive years between 1970 and 2021.
 5. The only input attribute is the year.
 6. The output is the (numerical) indicator of the working-age population for the given input year.
-7. The files train.dat and test.dat contain the training and test datasets, respectively.
+7. The files train.csv and test.csv contain the training and test datasets, respectively.
 8. Each dataset consists of two columns, the first corresponding to the calendar-year values (input) and the second column is the indicator of the working-age population (output).

 ### Scaling: